dileepadev/community-standards/README.md

       - [other.md](https://github.com/dileepadev/community-standards/blob/main/.github/ISSUE_TEMPLATE/other.md) - This file contains the other template.
 This template provides a structured way for contributors to submit issues that do not fit into the other categories.

     - [PULL_REQUEST_TEMPLATE.md](https://github.com/dileepadev/community-standards/blob/main/.github/PULL_REQUEST_TEMPLATE.md) - This file contains the pull request template.
 This template provides a structured way for contributors to submit code changes to the project.

+  - [AGENTS.md](https://github.com/dileepadev/community-standards/blob/main/AGENTS.md) – This file provides instructions and conventions specifically for AI coding agents.
+It includes things like build/test commands, code style, environment setup, and pull‑request/commit rules so that any automation or agent has a clear, predictable source of how to operate in the repo.

   - [BRANCH_NAMING_GUIDELINES.md](https://github.com/dileepadev/community-standards/blob/main/BRANCH_NAMING_GUIDELINES.md) - This file contains the branch naming guidelines of the project.
 The branch naming guidelines provide guidance on how to name branches in a consistent and meaningful way.